LIRR Map: Routes, Stops & Service Information

 The LIRR rail network is a vital part of New York’s public transportation system, providing efficient connectivity across New York City and Long Island.
 With its diverse routes, frequent schedules, and integration with subway and bus services, LIRR remains the most convenient travel option for commuters.
 Whether you’re traveling for work, leisure, or weekend getaways, the LIRR ensures seamless, reliable, and comfortable transit experiences.

-Long Island Rail Road (LIRR) “The Future – Electrification, service reliability, station infrastructure and expansion” The Third Track Project, which creates an additional track between Floral Park and Hicksville, is intended to increase train frequency and decrease delays.
+Long Island Rail Road (LIRR) “The Future – Electrification, service reliability, station infrastructure and expansion.”
+The Third Track Project, which creates an additional track between Floral Park and Hicksville, is intended to increase train frequency and decrease delays.
 Efforts to modernize include improvements in digital ticketing, upgraded railcars, and expanded service schedules, ensuring a more efficient commuting experience.
 The MTA is also striving to provide ADA accessibility at stations to make travel easier for all passengers.

 LIRR Map